-Park Assist System
+Park Assist System - If Equipped

-the vehicle when the transmission is in the REVERSE position and the vehicle speed is less than 11 mph (18 km/h).
-The system can be enabled with Sound Only, Sound and Display, or turned OFF through the EVIC.
+The Rear Park Assist system will scan for objects behind the vehicle when the transmission is in the REVERSE position and the vehicle speed is less than 11 mph (18 km/h).
+The system can be enabled with Sound Only or Sound and Display.
 To make your selection, scroll up or down until the preferred setting is highlighted, then press and release the SELECT button until a check-mark appears next to the setting, showing that the setting has been selected.
 Refer to "Rear Park Assist System" in "Understanding The Features Of Your Vehicle" for system function and operating information.